nidhaloff/azpipeline/README.md

 ### Documentation

 The documentation is automatically generated from the content of the [docs directory](./docs) and from the docstrings of the public signatures of the source code.
-The documentation is updated and published as a [Github project page ](https://pages.github.com/) automatically as part each release.

 ### Releasing